 As both a hiker and photographer, I feel it offers me a pretty good opportunity to catch some epic shots.
 Most of my hiking gear is pretty lightweight, same can be said for most of my cameras.
-Yes there’s a few things I’ll be without, but it works for me, use it as a tool.
+Yes, there are a few things I’ll be without, but it works for me, use it as a tool.
 Without further ado, check out my minimalist hiking and backpacking gear guide for photographers!

 “I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 Full disclosure here.”

-There’s so many different options out there.
+There are so many different options out there.
 And with cameras going mirrorless, it’s a whole lot easier to find a lightweight and small setup.
-Don’t get me wrong, you can go lightweight with a mirrored camera, aka DSLR camera system, but if you’re on the hunt for a new camera to hike with you’re better off jumping into the digitals systems.
+Don’t get me wrong, you can go lightweight with a mirrored camera, aka DSLR camera system, but if you’re on the hunt for a new camera to hike with you’re better off jumping into the digital systems.

 All the big brands make mirrorless systems these days, and overall you really can’t go wrong with any of them.
-You got Fujifilm, Sony, Nikon, Canon, Lumix.
-There’s a few budget friendly options under $1000, like Fujifilm’s X-T200 or Sony’s A6000.
+You got Fujifilm, Sony, Nikon, Canon, and Lumix.
+There are a few budget-friendly options under $1000, like Fujifilm’s X-T200 or Sony’s A6000.
 As you may already know, I am a huge Fujifilm guy because of their image colors and the physical feel/features of the cameras.

 Overall, digital cameras do have their own set of pros & cons.
-Pros, of course being lighter-weight, small form factor, great focusing systems.
-While cons are battery life and maybe feel if you’re an older school DLSR user.
-Battery life has gotten better over the last couple years though.
+Pros, of course, are lighter-weight, small form factor, and great focusing systems.
+While cons are battery life and maybe feeling if you’re an older school DLSR user.
+Battery life has gotten better over the last couple of years though.

 Next is Fujifilm’s flagship system, their mirrorless beast of a camera, the Fujifilm XT4.
 It shoots great photos but also great video, in a relatively small package.

-It’s a classic mirrorless camera, so you can change lens, going with a zoom lens or prime.
-For travel though, it’s best to stick with prime lens, as they’re smaller and lighter-weight.
+It’s a classic mirrorless camera, so you can change the lens, going with a zoom lens or prime.
+For travel though, it’s best to stick with prime lenses, as they’re smaller and lighter weight.

-Fujifilm has a bunch of great prime lens for travel, that are all decently priced.
-They even make weather resistant lens, if you’re often hiking/camping in wet conditions, that could prove really beneficial.
+Fujifilm has a bunch of great prime lenses for travel, that are all decently priced.
+They even make a weather-resistant lens, if you’re often hiking/camping in wet conditions, that could prove really beneficial.

-I would say pick two different lens, each with their own specific reason.
-Maybe one for wide landscape shots that’s waterproof, while the other takes great portrait shots with a low aperture.
+I would say pick two different lenses, each with its own specific reason.
+Maybe one for wide landscape shots that are waterproof, while the other takes great portrait shots with a low aperture.

 I’ll go into more detail below.
-Here’ the lens I recommend getting for the XT4:
+Here’s the lens I recommend getting for the XT4:

 - Fujifilm 23mm f/1.4 – Strong bokeh, street/everyday walk-around (Weather resistant version with lower f/stop)

-- Fujfilm 35mm f/1.4 – Strong bokeh, street/everyday walk-around, a little more reach than the 23mm lens & great price (Weather resistant version with lower f/stop)
+- Fujifilm 35mm f/1.4 – Strong bokeh, street/everyday walk-around, a little more reach than the 23mm lens & great price (Weather resistant version with lower f/stop)

 Or just grab one for now and make it work.
-Can’t go wrong with any of these lens.
-They’re all super high quality lenses.
+Can’t go wrong with any of these lenses.
+They’re all super high-quality lenses.

 The older modeled Fujifilm XT3 is also still pretty popular.
 And might be found at a pretty decent price.
 You can’t go wrong with either.

-Along with carrying your camera/lens, here’s a few accessories that you may find helpful while out for a few days in the woods.
+Along with carrying your camera/lens, here are a few accessories that you may find helpful while out for a few days in the woods.